-In order to characterise the fauna of the site and especially the possible presence of fauna of conservation concern such as the Riverine Rabbit, camera traps were located across the greater Loxton Cluster site within riparian habitats associated with this species as well as more general habitats across the site and including the Loxton WEF 3 site.
-A total of 40 cameras were distributed across the Loxton cluster site and left in the field for 12 weeks, which is considered sufficient to characterise the fauna of the site and detect fauna of concern if present.
-A more detailed description of the camera trapping and the results as they pertain to the presence of the Riverine Rabbit at the is contained within the Riverine Rabbit species assessment for the Loxton WEF 3.
+In order to characterise the fauna of the site and especially the possible presence of fauna of conservation concern such as the Riverine Rabbit, camera traps were located across the greater Loxton Cluster site within riparian habitats associated with this species as well as more general habitats across the site and including the Loxton WEF 1 site.
+A total of 40 cameras were distributed across the site and left in the field for 12 weeks, which is considered sufficient to characterise the fauna of the site and detect fauna of concern if present.